-Abby teaches creative writing at the School of the Arts, argumentation in military & academic writing for U.S. Army War College fellows at the University of Washington, and poetry workshops at community centers, coffee shops, military posts, and a detention center for detained, undocumented youth.
-Recent poems can be found in Rattle, Prairie Schooner, New Ohio Review, and the anthology Misrepresented People: Poetic Responses to Trump’s America.
+Abby teaches argumentation in military & academic writing for U.S. Army War College fellows at the University of Washington, and poetry workshops at community centers, coffee shops, military posts, and a detention center for detained, undocumented youth.
+Recent and forthcoming poems can be found in Prairie Schooner, Comstock Review, Poets Reading the News, and the anthology We Got This: Solo Mom Stories of Grit, Heart, and Humor.
 Her poem “Asking for a Friend” won the Rhino Founder’s Prize in 2018.
 You can read more of her poems here.

 When she’s too anxious to write, she bakes.